 Next, flip this piece of fabric over to reveal the ironed on Wonder Under and trace the chicken silhouette onto the Wonder Under paper.
 (Feel free to flip the direction of the chicken now and then.)

 Cut out the chicken.

 Carefully remove the paper backing of the Wonder Under.

 Take one of your 11″ x 11″ squares and place your chicken cut out in the center.
-Mist the washcloth until it is damp and place it on top of the chicken.
-Following the directions on the Wonder Under, iron on top of the damp wash cloth until the chicken cut out and its edges are completely adhered to the fabric square.
-It might take a little while.
-Be patient!
+Next, mist the washcloth until it is damp and place it on top of the chicken.
+Then following the directions on the Wonder Under, iron on top of the damp wash cloth until the chicken cut out and its edges are completely adhered to the fabric square.
+Patiently, it might take a little while.

 Photo Credit: Tilly’s Nest